antiwork/.github/profile/README.md

 # Hi there, we're [Anti-Work](https://antiwork.com)! 👋

-## 🙋‍♀️ Automating the boring stuff that ran Gumroad.
+## 🙋‍♀️ Automating the boring stuff that runs Gumroad.
 Anti-Work emerged from Gumroad's mission to automate repetitive tasks.
 In 2025, we're taking a bold step by open-sourcing our entire suite of tools that helped run and scale Gumroad.
 We believe in making powerful automation accessible to everyone.

 ## 🚀 Our Projects